chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

   * ``monitored fluid``: Fluid in which the mass conservation is monitored to find the adaptive sharpening threshold.
 The choices are ``fluid 1`` (default) or ``fluid 0``.

-  * ``tolerance``: value for the tolerance on the mass conservation of the monitored fluid.
+  * ``tolerance``: Value of the tolerance on the mass conservation of the monitored fluid.

     For instance, with ``set tolerance = 0.02`` the sharpening threshold will be adapted so that the mass of the ``monitored fluid`` varies less than :math:`\pm 2\%` from the initial mass (at :math:`t = 0.0` sec).